 The Kremlin’s Political Prisoners: The Case of Airat Dilmukhametov

-Opposition writer and journalist, and a participant in the Bashkir national movement, Airat Dilmukhametov, has been charged with committing a crime under Article 280.1, Section 2, of the Russian Criminal Code (‘Public incitement to commit actions intended to violate the territorial integrity of the Russian Federation,’ that carries a maximum sentence of up to five years’ deprivation of liberty).
-Dilmukhametov has been held on remand on this new charge since 14 March 2019.
+Opposition writer and journalist, and a participant in the Bashkir national movement, Airat Dilmukhametov, has been charged with committing a crime under Part 2, Article 280.1 of the Russian Criminal Code (‘Public incitement to commit actions intended to violate the territorial integrity of the Russian Federation,’that carries a maximum sentence of up to five years’ deprivation of liberty).
+Dilmukhametov has been held on remand on this new charge since March 14, 2019.

 Dilmukhametov stands accused of having posted a video on YouTube in April 2018 entitled ‘APPEAL by Airat Dilmukhametov, a candidate for the presidency of Bashkortostan, to the Fifth Forum of Free Russia.’
 The video, according to investigators, ‘contains linguistic evidence of incitement, including sloganising, to actions intended to create a different federation by means of leaving Russia and creating a new state with new laws and regulations that would satisfy a newly created government of the Republic of Bashkortostan.’